-He returned to us not in the form we remembered, but as another great man: Dekanawida – known to us as the great Peacemaker.
+He returned to us not as we remembered, but as another great man: Dekanawida – known to us as the Great Peacemaker.

-He came to a man, a Mohawk man – Aiionwatha – who sat grieving near a lake over the butchering of his entire family during a recent battle.
+Dekanawida came to a man, a Mohawk man – Aiionwatha – who sat near a lake grieving over the butchering of his entire family during a recent battle.
 The Peacemaker consoled the man in his all-consuming desolation.
-Tears that seemed to have no end found peace as he spoke to the man.
-Though not because of his words, but of the calming peace that emanated from every part of him.
+Tears that seemed to have no end dried upon Aiiowatha’s face as he spoke to the man, though not because of his words, but of the calming peace that emanated from every part of him.

-But Spruce/Dekanawida had a higher purpose in mind.
+But Spruce had a higher purpose in mind.

-In their slumber, as he visited each nation, Dekanawida moved amongst them, gifting the people with the ability to engage his brother and his twisted beasts.
+In their slumber, as he visited each nation, in the guise of Dekanawida he moved amongst them as they slept, gifting the people with the ability to engage Flint and his twisted beasts.
 This gift, however, would come in the form of preternatural powers that would manifest themselves in unique and powerful ways.
-Not every man – and later, woman – could answer its call.
+Not every man – and later, woman – would answer its call.

 At first, Spruce chose warriors that he observed showed the most promise; who were sound of heart and character and ultimately would not abuse the powerful sacred knowledge given to them by the Creator through the Peacemaker.

-So the Tewakenonhnè or Guardians, as they came to be known, trained under Spruce's tutelage in this way.
-As a warrior moved into his declining years – provided he had survived that long for the work was often lonely, grueling and for the most part, hidden from Haudenosaunee life – it would be up to the aging warrior to choose an able bodied young man culled from the village into the Guardianship and pass on the knowledge.
+So, the Tewakenonhnè or Guardians, as they came to be known, trained under Spruce's tutelage in this way.
+As a warrior moved into his declining years a new able-bodied young man of good mind and a great heart was called from the village into the Guardianship and learn its sacred knowledge.

-As he left, he approached the faithkeeper of the Onondaga nation, and gave him a special wampum belt.
-Not of the white an indigo beads we crafted of our own, this belt, silver and shimmering like the ripples of a lake, is the most powerful and sacred of them all.
+As he left, he approached the faithkeeper of the Mohawk nation, and gave him a special wampum belt.
+Not of the white and indigo beads we crafted of our own, this belt, silver and shimmering like the ripples of a lake, is the most powerful and sacred of them all.

 Gifted with this final tool to assist him in managing the Guardianship, he became the Guardian's first Central.
-He alone would bear the responsibility of the Guardian's care, welfare and their training.
-He was not their master insomuch as their caretaker, their counselor, and their elder voice when need arose in the Grand Council for the Guardians to be heard.
+I say to you now, as that Central, I bear the responsibility of the Guardian's care, welfare and their training.
+I am not their master.
+I am their caretaker, their counselor, and their elder voice when need arises in the Grand Council for the Guardians to be heard.